johnwcowan/r7rs-work/TimeAdvancedCowan.md

 The current timezone can be obtained from the `TZ` environment variable.
-Note that there is no concept in this SRFI of a date without a timezone; some timezone must be supplied whenever a date object is created.
+Note that there is no concept in this SRFI of a date or time without a timezone; some timezone must be supplied whenever a date object is created.

 ## Localization

 This SRFI does not deal with localization beyond the matter of time zones.
-It does not know the names of the months or of the days of the week in any language, or the names and starting dates of Japanese eras, or whether local clocks are 12-hour or 24-hour, or how to spell "AM" and "PM", or anything about non-Gregorian calendars,
+It does not know the names of the months or of the days of the week in any language, or the proper ordering of day, month, and year, or the names and starting dates of the Japanese eras, or whether local clocks are 12-hour or 24-hour, or how to spell "AM" and "PM", or anything about non-Gregorian calendars,